sapcc/cyclone/README.md

   -d, --debug                                     print out request and response objects -h, --help                                      help for cyclone
-      --image-web-download                        use Glance web-download image import method -n, --no                                        assume "no" to all questions --timeout-backup string                     timeout to wait for a backup status (default "24h") --timeout-image string                      timeout to wait for an image status (default "24h")
+      --image-web-download                        use Glance web-download image import method -k, --insecure                                  Allow insecure server connections (use if you understand the risks) -n, --no                                        assume "no" to all questions --timeout-backup string                     timeout to wait for a backup status (default "24h") --timeout-image string                      timeout to wait for an image status (default "24h")